calee0219/vim/README.md

 ##Recommanding plugin

-" plugin repo on GitHub
+####Recommanded plugin repo on GitHub

-Plugin 'tpope/vim-sensible'                 " This is for some sensible layout
+Plugin [tpope/vim-sensible](https://github.com/tpope/vim-sensible)                 " This is for some sensible layout

-Plugin 'Valloric/YouCompleteMe'             " This is for auto complete
+Plugin [Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe)             " This is for auto complete

-Plugin 'scrooloose/nerdtree'                " This is for NERDtree
+Plugin [scrooloose/nerdtree](https://github.com/scrooloose/nerdtree)                " This is for NERDtree

-Plugin 'jistr/vim-nerdtree-tabs'            " This is for bettering NERD
+Plugin [jistr/vim-nerdtree-tabs](https://github.com/jistr/vim-nerdtree-tabs)            " This is for bettering NERD

-Plugin 'Xuyuanp/git-nerdtree'               " This is also for bettering NERDtree
+Plugin [Xuyuanp/git-nerdtree](https://github.com/Xuyuanp/git-nerdtree)               " This is also for bettering NERDtree

-Plugin 'scrooloose/nerdcommenter'           " This is for section comment
+Plugin [scrooloose/nerdcommenter](https://github.com/scrooloose/nerdcommenter)           " This is for section comment

-Plugin 'tpope/vim-fugitive'                 " This is for git in vim
+Plugin [tpope/vim-fugitive](https://github.com/tpope/vim-fugitive)                 " This is for git in vim

-Plugin 'tpope/vim-surround'                 " This is for change brackets
+Plugin [tpope/vim-surround](https://github.com/tpope/vim-surround)                 " This is for change brackets

-Plugin 'scrooloose/syntastic'               " This is for syntax checking
+Plugin [scrooloose/syntastic](https://github.com/scrooloose/syntastic)               " This is for syntax checking

-Plugin 'kien/ctrlp.vim'                     " This is for keyword searching
+Plugin [kien/ctrlp.vim](https://github.com/kien/ctrlp.vim)                     " This is for keyword searching

-Plugin 'ervandew/supertab'                  " This is for using <Tab> for all your insert completion needs
+Plugin [ervandew/supertab](https://github.com/ervandew/supertab)                  " This is for using <Tab> for all your insert completion needs

-Plugin 'jiangmiao/auto-pairs'               " This is for auto complete brackets
+Plugin [jiangmiao/auto-pairs](https://github.com/jiangmiao/auto-pairs)               " This is for auto complete brackets

-"Plugin 'cohama/lexima.vim'                 " This is for auto complete brackets
+"Plugin [cohama/lexima.vim](https://github.com/cohama/lexima.vim)                 " This is for auto complete brackets

-"Plugin 'Raimondi/delimitMate'              " This is for auto complete brackets
+"Plugin [Raimondi/delimitMate](https://github.com/Raimondi/delimitMate)              " This is for auto complete brackets

-"Plugin 'fisadev/fisa-vim-config'           " This is for vim python IDE
+"Plugin [fisadev/fisa-vim-config](https://github.com/fisadev/fisa-vim-config)           " This is for vim python IDE

-Plugin 'vim-airline/vim-airline'            " This is for awesome outlook
+Plugin [vim-airline/vim-airline](https://github.com/vim-airline/vim-airline)            " This is for awesome outlook

-Plugin 'vim-airline/vim-airline-themes'     " This is for awesome outlook
+Plugin [vim-airline/vim-airline-themes](https://github.com/vim-airline/vim-airline-themes)     " This is for awesome outlook

-Plugin 'altercation/vim-colors-solarized'   " This is for better syntax
+Plugin [altercation/vim-colors-solarized](https://github.com/altercation/vim-colors-solarized)   " This is for better syntax

-Plugin 'majutsushi/tagbar'                  " This is for an easy way to browse the tags
+Plugin [majutsushi/tagbar](https://github.com/majutsushi/tagbar)                  " This is for an easy way to browse the tags

-Plugin 'tomtom/tlib_vim'                    " This is for utility vim functions
+Plugin [tomtom/tlib_vim](https://github.com/tomtom/tlib_vim)                    " This is for utility vim functions

-Plugin 'SirVer/ultisnips'                   " This is for SirVer/ultisnips
+Plugin [SirVer/ultisnips](https://github.com/SirVer/ultisnips)                   " This is for SirVer/ultisnips

-Plugin 'airblade/vim-gitgutter'             " This is for making git easer to use
+Plugin [airblade/vim-gitgutter](https://github.com/airblade/vim-gitgutter)             " This is for making git easer to use

-Plugin 'rking/ag.vim'                       " This is for better diff using ag
+Plugin [rking/ag.vim](https://github.com/rking/ag.vim)                       " This is for better diff using ag

-Plugin 'humiaozuzu/tabbar'                  " This is for better tabbar
+Plugin [humiaozuzu/tabbar](https://github.com/humiaozuzu/tabbar)                  " This is for better tabbar